check-spelling/check-spelling-docs/Configuration.md

 If you want to suppress commenting, you can use this.

 Note: if you're using a split workflow, you will use this in the main task stage, and will not use it in the comment stage.

+### experimental_path

+If you want to specify the directory to test, and so to not test all the project files.
+Default is `.`.

+### capture_output_unknown_words

+Capture unknown words as an action output so it can be used in following actions.
+It would be stored in the variable `unknown_words`.

+### capture_output_stale_words

+Capture stale words as an action output so it can be used in following actions.
+It would be stored in the variable `stale_words`.

+### capture_output_skipped_files

+Capture skipped files as an action output so it can be used in following actions.
+It would be stored in the variable `skipped_files`.

+### experimental_commit_note

+Used to add a new commit to `HEAD` with the specified note as the commit body.

 ## Files